-- Our Special Needs Co-ordinator (SENDCO) is a highly qualified teacher who has completed the mandatory National SENDCo award. - We build special educational needs into our strategic training programme. - We regularly invest time and money in training our staff to improve Wave 1 provision delivery and to develop enhanced skills & knowledge for the delivery of Wave 2 and 3 interventions. - All staff are updated on matters pertaining to special educational needs and disability, including precision teaching, colourful semantics, mental health and wellbeing. - Staff clinics are used to share good practice and develop staff confidence in specific areas of special educational needs for example autism. - Staff working with children with specific disabilities receive specialist training eg Physical restraint training.
+- Our Special Needs Co-ordinator (SENDCO) is a highly qualified teacher who has completed the mandatory National SENDCo award. - We build special educational needs into our strategic training programme. - We regularly invest time and money in training our staff to improve high quality teaching, ordinarily available provision and the delivery of specific interventions. - All staff are updated on matters pertaining to special educational needs and disability, including precision teaching, colourful semantics, EBSNA, mental health and wellbeing. - Staff clinics are used to share good practice and develop staff confidence in specific areas of special educational needs for example autism. - Staff working with children with specific disabilities receive specialist training eg Physical restraint training.